lixpaulian/cronparser/README.md

 Note that the xPacks project evolved with the time.
 Initially it was based on shell scripts, but the current version is based on a set of utilities, `xpm` and a JSON description file.
 You will still find the `xpacks-helper.sh` script in the `scripts` subdirectory, but it is not recommened as it is deprecated and will not be supported in the future.
 Instead use the procedure described below.

 To install the package using `xpm` you must make sure that you have already `nodejs` and `xpm` installed on your computer (see also [xPack install](https://xpack.github.io/install/)).
-Then, in your project directory issue the command
+Then, in your project directory issue the commands:

 ```sh
 cd my-project